Upcoming EventsNo events found.

-In lieu of a formal presentation, the December membership dinner will feature the music of Maui’s own Ikaika Blackburn.
+In lieu of a formal presentation, the December year end celebration dinner featured the music of Maui’s own Ikaika Blackburn.
 Ikaika is a gifted ‘ukulele player and founding member of the Nā Hōkū Hanohano award-winning trio Nā Hoa.
 In 2015, Nā Hoa received a Nā Hōkū Hanohano Award for Extended Play Album of the Year for Cha-Lang-A-Lang Christmas.

-The evening will open with networking and passed pūpū followed by a sumptuous buffet featuring Beef Medallions & Mushroom with Merlot Demi-Glace, Macadamia Encrusted Mahimahi with Citrus Beurre Blanc, and Garlic & Herb Roasted Chicken, accompanied by a full complement of side dishes.
-The meal will conclude with a selection of holiday desserts and Kona coffee.
+The finale was a sumptuous buffet featuring Beef Medallions & Mushroom with Merlot Demi-Glace, Macadamia Encrusted Mahimahi with Citrus Beurre Blanc, and Garlic & Herb Roasted Chicken, accompanied by a full complement of side dishes.
+The meal concluded with a selection of holiday desserts and Kona coffee.

 Ua Pau... this previous Membership Meeting was held on Tuesday, August 8, 2017.